immutable/ts-immutable-sdk/examples/README.md

 When creating an example app it should contain only examples about one particular feature to prevent overloading the example.
 If there are multiple ways to use the feature then it is okay to include those in one example app.

-For example, the [Passport Connect with NextJS](/examples/passport/wallets-connect-with-nextjs) app shows how to connect passport in the NextJS framework.
+For example, the  [Checkout SDK Connect](/examples/checkout/sdk-connect-with-nextjs) app shows how to connect checkout in the NextJS framework.

 It contains a default route that has links to each of the examples.
-Inside there are three routes, one for each way to connect (EIP-1193, EtherJS and Wagmi).
+Inside there is just one route, showing how to connect with Metamask.
+If we wanted to show how to connect with Passport or Wallet Connect we would make new routes in this example app for each.
 These are okay to be part of one example app since they show how to use one feature but using 3 different libraries.

-If you want to show a different feature e.g signing with passport, you should create a new example app.
-Even though it also requires passport to connect you should not add the signing example to the connect example app.
+If you want to show a different feature e.g switching networks, you should create a new example app.
+Even though it also requires checkout to connect you should not add the switching example to the connect example app to prevent overloading.

 ## Folder structure